Top Trump Adviser Steve Bannon Out From White House

 In April, when Bannon and Kushner feuded, Trump downplayed Bannon’s role during his presidential campaign, portraying him as someone who took over in the homestretch and whom he didn’t know well.

 Bannon once pledged to fight for the “deconstruction of the administrative state.”
-He long assailed establishment Republicans and reportedly called House Speaker Paul Ryan (R-Wis.) a “limp-d**k motherf**ker” when there was talk of pushing Ryan to challenge Trump’s claim to the Republican nomination.
+He long assailed establishment Republicans and reportedly called House Speaker Paul Ryan (R-Wis.) a “limp-dick motherfucker” when there was talk of pushing Ryan to challenge Trump’s claim to the Republican nomination.

 Progressives long protested Bannon’s elevation to his role as Trump’s chief strategist, citing his offensive views.
 Following Trump’s apparent refusal to denounce the white nationalist protesters in Charlottesville, they renewed their calls to “fire Bannon.”

 Leaders of the congressional black, Asian, Hispanic and progressive caucuses also had sent a letter to the White House demanding the dismissal of Bannon along with aides Stephen Miller and Sebastian Gorka, saying their presence in the White House emboldened white supremacists across the country.
-The letter came after Trump faced criticism for initially condemning “all sides” after violent protests in Charlottesville, Virginia during a white supremacist rally.
+The letter came after Trump faced criticism for initially condemning “all sides” after the violent protests in Charlottesville.

 “Americans deserve to know that white nationalists, white supremacists, and neo-Nazis are not in a position to influence U.S. policy,” the letter said.
 “That is why we continue to find Steve Bannon’s presence in your administration incredibly alarming and dangerous to our nation and the world, and once again, we urge you to immediately remove Steve Bannon from the White House altogether.
 As you know, Mr. Bannon is the co-founder of the white nationalist, ‘alt-right’ website, Breitbart News.
 Under his direction and approval, this site published blatantly bigoted rhetoric about women, Muslims, and other minorities.
 It is no wonder that white nationalist groups, such as the KKK, have praised Mr. Bannon’s extreme political statements.”

-Note: This article has been updated with more details about Bannon’s departure from the White House and return to Breitbart.